dsoprea/RemoteImageBrowser/rib/resources/README.rst

 --------

 - Python 2/3 compatible.
-- Uses Gnome's thumbnail layer.
+- The Gnome thumbnailer uses Gnome's thumbnailing system.
 Any thumbnails already produced by images locally will be reused by the website.
 Any thumbnails produced by using the website will be reused locally.
 - Directories will have thumbnails, either by specifying one in a per-directory config file, placing an image into a directory using a particular naming convention, or by using the first image found in that path.
 If no thumbnail could be determined (e.g. no images are in that path), a placeholder image will be used.
 - There is an include/exclude path and include/exclude file filter.
 - When an image-file's thumbnail is clicked, it's opened in a lightbox that can also slide to the previous/next image.